aperson5647/SKIDSCII/README.md

 * Allows code to function as usual while being visually obfuscated and unintelligable to all who do not have access to your copy of the *SKIDSCII* dictionary.

 ## **WHY USE** ***SKIDSCII***?
-* No Backdoor Risk: Due to the procedural nature of *SKIDSCII*, there’s no way to add a backdoor (As far as I know).
-The randomness of the code generation ensures that it’s fundamentally impossible for anyone to inject malicious code without completely altering the logic behind it.
-* Future-Proof: Because *SKIDSCII* is a procedural language offline, it doesn’t rely on outdated encryption algorithms, static keys or servers.
-This makes it adaptable and resistant to changes in future tech, keeping it secure for the long term.
 * Minimal dependencies: *SKIDSCII*'s only dependency is [**Luvit**](https://luvit.io/) due it it's built-in I/O capabilities.
 As a result, it may not run properly on other Lua environments without additional adjustments or extensions.
 It is recommended to use Luvit to ensure full compatibility with SKIDSCII.

 ## **HOW DO I USE** ***SKIDSCII***?